 WRITE FROM AN OUTLINE AND FINISH YOUR NOVEL.
 There you go.
 The reason this sentence is in all caps is because if I shouted from where I am writing this article, you couldn’t hear me.
 Some authors write from the hip.
 This practice is called discovery writing.
 Some authors are successful at this method.
 I am not.
 And, based on what I have heard from writers who can’t seem to make it through a first draft, not many find success in this wandering-through-the-woods approach.

-I’m going to let you in on a method I use while outlining.
+I’m going to let you in on a method I use while outlining – the one I managed to implement when have been providing the personal statement writer service even, nothing is impossible.
 The old adage goes: “Drama is conflict.”
 I believe not a word should be written without the presence of clear conflict.
 If there is no conflict in even a paragraph, you must choose from one of two options; either add conflict or cut the paragraph.
 Therefore, conflict becomes part of my outlining process.

 I am currently writing a paranormal investigator novel entitled, Dead Girl.
 I use an exhaustive outlining method when I write.
 Otherwise I run the risk of becoming lost.
 The final step for me before putting down the prose involves writing a blow-by-blow outline.

 I use a series of chapter headers, which I later delete, as a kind of dot-to-dot puzzle.
 When I get to prose, I read the headers, write the chapters and move along.
 Below is a reprint of the first chapter of my current, unfinished novel.
 Be warned: this is only a second draft so forgive errors please.
 I am sharing this for academic purposes.
 You will notice three parts of the chapter header: 1) a descriptive title, which I use as a handle to quickly understand what will happen in the chapter; 2) a brief synopsis of the chapter; 3) a description of conflict(s) that must appear in the forefront.